Life on a Postie Bike.. Around Australia

 Along the way Jacqui has taken hundreds of photographs of unusual letterboxes and now has over 400 in her collection.
 She and Mo have also been visiting Big Things, ticking off 293 of the 350+ in Australia; her favourite so far being the Big Spider in Urana.

-Jacqui turned 50 at the start of her journey and instead of presents, all her friends pitched in and gave her fuel cards for Mo.
+When Jacqui turned 50, instead of presents, all her friends pitched in and gave her fuel cards for Mo.
 She left Sydney, travelled down through Victoria across to Adelaide, up the centre to Darwin and then the entire west coast to Perth before the fuel cards ran out.

 “I love a birthday present that lasts a whole year.”